fatihdgn/MediatRSample/README.md

-#MediatRSample
+# MediatRSample

-A MediatR sample that I tried to get to know it a little bit better.
+A MediatR sample where I tried to get to know it a little bit better.